davidkabiito/Sentitel/Annotation/guidelines.md

 * "**@mtnug** and **@Airtel_Ug** , what's the problem? "

-### Aspect Term Expression ###
+#### Aspect Term Expression ####
 An aspect term expression (ATE) is an explicit mention of an aspect A of entity E. This mention can be one or more words.
+Annotators are  required to highlight a term in the sentence that is indicative of the aspect.The ATE for the aspect general is always "null".

+**Note:**
+A single word that is most indicative of the aspect should be highlighted by the annotator.

 Examples;